cdalangin/bootstrap-codealong-cb-000/README.md

 Note too that your file structure might differ from what's in the video.
 That's okay!
 Just code along as best you can — we know that you're quite capable of filling in any gaps!

-Finally, because this is a simple code-along, you won't actually have to submit anything at the end (unlike in the video).
+Finally, because this issa simple code-along, you won't actually have to submit anything at the end (unlike in the video).

 (And yes, we'll be updating the video ASAP!)